jiang18/mph/download.md

 ---

 ## Update log
+### Sep 08, 2022
+- Added a memory-saving mode (\-\-save_ram).
+- Improved GRM reading by multithreading.

 ### Aug 22, 2022
 - Enabled on-the-fly genotype reading for making GRM.

 ### Jul 29, 2022
-- Improved the computation of MAFs and HWE p-values by multi-threading.
+- Improved the computation of MAFs and HWE p-values by multithreading.

 ### Jul 15, 2022
 - Added \-\-deduct_grms for deducting GRMs.